Totox00/Archipelago-sotm/worlds/sotm/docs/en_Sentinels of the Multiverse.md

 There are options to change the number of locations in each of those groups, from 0 to 5.

+It is recommended to play IRL or on Tabletop Simulator since some filler items will not be replicable using the digital edition.

 If playing on digital, make sure to adjust the settings for what content you own, and make sure you have all variants unlocked.
 Variant unlocking needs to be tracked manually, it is recommended to refer to [The variant list](https://sentinelsdigital.com/variants).